Fintán of Taghmon: Wexford monastery

 Munnu probably founded a religious establishment at "Kilmund" (Kilmun). and may have done so at Eilean Munde as well.
-However, it is improbable that he is founder of Clonenagh, Fintan of Clonenagh, though they are often confused.
+However, it is improbable that he is the founder of Clonenagh, Fintan of Clonenagh, though they are often confused.
 He did have an abbey in Heli (or Hele, perhaps in County Westmeath), which he and his monks forsook, giving it to Saint Cera and her companions.
 Saint Cera named the place, according to Fintán's instructions, after St. Telle who had given three jubilations in the plain of Miodhluachra that day.
 There are several references to Munnu being a leper.